ILAThinkFactory

 The ILAThinkFactory is another initiative to gather a community of scholars, academics and thinkers to participate in global discourse by contributing articles and blogs, on approaches to national and international laws and practices.

-The articles and blogs in all the three categories of ILAThinkFactory – The ILA Lens, The Insolvency Prism and The ESG Keyboard can be contributed to only by invitation and must strictly observe the submission guidelines.
+Articles and blogs in all three categories of ILAThinkFactory — The ILA Lens, The Insolvency Prism, and The ESG Keyboard — may be contributed to by invitation only.
+The ILA Launchpad, however, remains open for student submissions throughout the year and must strictly adhere to the prescribed submission guidelines.

 The ILA Lens